-Thanksgiving is this week, and a big, festive cheese platter is the perfect way to show gratitude for delicious food and all the loved ones
+Thanksgiving is coming up, and a big, festive cheese platter is the perfect way to show gratitude for delicious food and all the loved ones

 gathered around you.
 It’s also a good time to ball out with a killer cheese board that everyone will thank you for.

 It’s a lot easier to put together an impressive spread than you think.

 Here’s how to build a holiday cheese plate in 5 simple steps.